 Why study maths?

-Mathematics is a core subject and compulsory until the end of year 11.
-However, a mathematics qualification is a key requirement for many college courses and job roles, and passing this qualification demonstrates an understanding of numbers and an ability to work with them.
+Mathematics is a compulsory core subject from year 7 until the end of year 11.
+A mathematics qualification is a key requirement for many apprenticeships, university and college courses and job roles.
+Passing this qualification with a grade 4 or above demonstrates a strong understanding of numbers and the ability to confidently work with them.

 What will I learn?